kjellwinblad/erlang-org/_posts/2021-10-07-parallel-signal-sending-optimization.md

      2. Allocate a linked list node containing a pointer to the process heap-allocated signal data
      3. Acquire the `OuterSignalQueueLock`
-     4. Insert the linked list node at the end of the outer `OuterSignalQueue`
+     4. Insert the linked list node at the end of the `OuterSignalQueue`
      5. Release the `OuterSignalQueueLock`
      6. Release the `MainProcessLock`